mrmurphy/universal-react-example/Readme.md

   - Query the HTML with cURL or Postman
   - Rewrite app in the following steps:
     - Showcase Helmet
-    - Render React to a string and sub it in the template
+    - Render React to a string
+    - Turn index.html into a template so that the head attributes and the body can be inserted
     - React Router:
       - Use the History location instead of the hash location on the client
       - Add routes on the server that lead to the universal rendering function so that the current path can be passed to React Router